-Ross Anderson joined the OC staff as the assistant men’s soccer coach in 2020.
-He also serves as an assistant coach for the Comet women’s soccer program.
+Ross Anderson joined the OC staff as the assistant women’s soccer coach in July 2019.
+He has also served as an assistant coach for the men’s soccer team since January 2020.

 Anderson came to Olivet after a successful three-year coaching stint at Davenport University.
 He served as the assistant men’s coach from 2016-2019, combining a role as head coach of the reserve team for two seasons (2016 & 2017) with his work for the varsity squad.
 Anderson’s role with varsity primarily focused on video analysis, game warm-ups and goalkeeper practice.